 hand, and correctional treatment, on the other, that existed for the first half of the

 20th century in America.
-That period was followed by the "nothing works" era of
+That period was followed by the Nothing Works era of the 1960s

-the 1960s and 1970s.
-A considerable share of the analysis in this paper centers on the
+and 1970s.
+A considerable share of the analysis in this paper centers on the author's

-author's primer on correctional treatment, Changing the Lawbreaker.
-Many of the weaknesses
+primer on correctional treatment, Changing the Lawbreaker.
+Many of the weaknesses and

-and strengths of sociologically-based treatment theory in corrections are pointed up in
+strengths of sociologically-based treatment theory in corrections are pointed up in that

-that examination.
-Two major conclusions are warranted: diagnostic typologies have failed
+examination.
+Two major conclusions are warranted: diagnostic typologies have failed to

 criminologists has been unduly optimistic.
-At the same time, the "nothing works"
+At the same time, the Nothing Works or punitive

-Correctional Environment - C. Lewis Holton, Criminal Justice Department,
+Environment - C. Lewis Holton, Criminal Justice Department, Tri-County Technical

 During this century, correctional policy has swung dramatically from stark punitive

-control to rehabilitative "cure."
-We have sought a 'just model"for
+control to rehabilitative ideal or rehabilitative "cure."
+We have sought a just

-corrections, and we have seen "experts" go on record that "nothing works.
+model for corrections, and we have seen "experts" go on record that Nothing

 that engenders internalization of mainstream societal values we seem to have overlooked a